noobpk/frida-ios-hook/README.md

             [-] -m(--method) using for option -n(--name)

-            [-] --listdevices : List All Devices
+            [-] --list-devices : List All Devices

-            [-] --listappinfo : List Information of All Apps install on Itunes
+            [-] --list-appinfo : List Information of All Apps install on Itunes

-            [-] --listscripts : List All Scripts
+            [-] --list-scripts : List All Scripts

             [-] Update script for trace_class, trace_method, return_value

             [-] Add new script hooking.js

+            [-] Add Log Hander

 Updated some frida scripts to help you with the pentest ios app.
 Filter script using spawn or attach